TART-MSU/Causality_abs_refinement/README.md

 # Introduction
 In this repository, you can explore our case studies and their implementation.
 This repository first presents some visual results observed in the causal analysis part of the paper.
-It then provides an overview of the implementation details of the proposed algorithm on two case studies: Lunar Lander and Mountain Car from OpenAI Gym.
+It then provides a guide for the implementation of the proposed algorithm on two case studies: Lunar Lander and Mountain Car from OpenAI Gym.

 ## Causal Analysis